It is thought that the first people came to the North American continent from Asia.

 1866 (October 6th)

-First train robbery was carried out by the Reno brothers.
+The first train robbery was carried out by the Reno brothers.
 The gang stole $13,000 from the Ohio and Mississippi Railroad.

 1866 (December 21st)

 The Indians were still trying to beat the government by maintaining a strong presence along the Bozeman Trail.
 They managed to keep large numbers of soldiers confined to their forts but were not able to capture any of them.
 However, They did managed to trap a group of 81 soldiers under the command of Captain Fetterman and kill them.
-This event is known as Fetterman’s Massacre.

 Cattle drives became standard practice for ranchers wishing to sell their cattle.
 However, the drives were fraught with dangers from Homesteaders and Indians who resented their destructive presence on the land and also from stampedes.
 Ranchers also faced the loss of cattle on the drives from disease, injury, stampede or getting lost.